Cloud-Schematics/icse-flow-logs-module/README.md

 ## Prerequisites

-This module assumes that the following infrastructer has been created:
+This module assumes that the following infrastructure has been created:
 - VPC
 - Cloud Object Storage Instances
 - Object Storage Buckets